 Here, each of these factors weigh in favor of granting this motion.
-The seven thousand five hundred dollars (\$7,500.00) that Plaintiff seeks is a reasonable amount to compensate Plaintiff for the time she spent pursuing this case, the risk involved in bringing this case as named Plaintiff, the delay resulting from bringing this case on a class rather than an individual basis, the information and insight she provided to class counsel to prosecute the case efficiently, her role in the settlement process, and the service rendered to the unnamed class members resulting from the settlement achieved in this case.
+The ten thousand dollars (\$10,000.00) that Plaintiff seeks is a reasonable amount to compensate Plaintiff for the time she spent pursuing this case, the risk involved in bringing this case as named Plaintiff, the delay resulting from bringing this case on a class rather than an individual basis, the information and insight he provided to class counsel to prosecute the case efficiently, his role in the settlement process, and the service rendered to the unnamed class members resulting from the settlement achieved in this case.
 As discussed in detail below and in Plaintiff's declaration submitted herewith, Plaintiff contributed an exceptional amount of time and effort on behalf of the class.

-1. By Initiating This Action and Devoting Substantial Time to Assist with the Successful Prosecution and Settlement of the Act, Plaintiff Benefited the Class as a Whole
+1. By Initiating this Action and Devoting Substantial Time to Assist with the Successful Prosecution and Settlement of the Case, Plaintiff Benefited the Class as a Whole